ErMichele/Michele.h/README.md

-Sure!
-Here’s the updated **README** combining both parts of the mathematical functions:

----

 # Michele.h Library Documentation

 **Michele.h** is a powerful and flexible library designed for C programming.
 It simplifies advanced computations, enhances console output, and facilitates operations with physical quantities.
 With its clear and efficient design, **Michele.h** is an essential tool for scientific applications, mathematical explorations, and general-purpose programming.